Super Bowl IV: Super Bowl pregame news and notes

-Media coverage

-Television
+Broadcasting

+American television

-Super Bowl IV was broadcast in the United States by CBS with play-by-play announcer Jack Buck (his only Super Bowl on TV) and color commentator Pat Summerall, with Frank Gifford and Jack Whitaker reporting from the winning and losing locker rooms, respectively.
-While the game was sold out at Tulane Stadium, the NFL's unconditional blackout rules in place then prohibited the live telecast from being shown in the New Orleans area.
-After this season; Summerall would be transferred to work alongside Ray Scott when Scott's broadcast partner, Paul Christman, died on March 2, 1970.
-Additionally; this would be the last Super Bowl Gifford worked for CBS, as he would leave following the 1970 season to become the play-by-play announcer for Monday Night Football (Gifford would not work another Super Bowl until Super Bowl XIX; the first Super Bowl to air on ABC).
+Super Bowl IV was broadcast in the United States by CBS with play-by-play announcer Jack Buck (his only Super Bowl on television) and color commentator Pat Summerall, with Frank Gifford and Jack Whitaker reporting from the winning and losing locker rooms, respectively.
+After the season, Summerall was transferred to work alongside Ray Scott, whose broadcast partner Paul Christman died on March 2, 1970.
+This was the last Super Bowl that Gifford worked for CBS, as he left following the 1970 season to become the play-by-play announcer for Monday Night Football.
+Gifford did not work another Super Bowl until Super Bowl XIX, the first Super Bowl to air on ABC.

+While the game was a sellout, the NFL's unconditional blackout rules prohibited the live telecast from being shown in the New Orleans area.

-CBS erased the videotape a few days after the game; the same thing they did with Super Bowls I and II, which they broadcast.
-Videotape was expensive then and networks did not believe old games were worth saving.
-The only reason this game exists is because the CBC and the French version on Radio-Canada in Canada and in Québec carried the broadcast and because the Vikings were located so close to Canada and had a lot of Canadian and Québec fans (and Bud Grant was a legendary player and coach in the CFL), the CBC decided to save it for their archives.
-As previously mentioned, as videotape was too expensive in those days to save, they transferred the footage to black & white film (kinescope).
-This therefore, enabled them to reuse the videotape.
+CBS erased the videotape a few days after the game, as the network had done following the broadcasts of Super Bowl I and II.
+Videotape was expensive and television networks did not believe that old games were worth saving.
+For many years, the only known extant recording of the broadcast was one sourced from the CBC archives.
+The network and its French-language counterpart Télévision de Radio-Canada carried the broadcast, and it was saved because of Vikings coach Bud Grant's history in the CFL and the close proximity of Minnesota to Canada.
+CBC transferred the footage to black-and-white film using the kinescope process soon after the original broadcast, enabling reuse of the videotape.
+However, a color videotape of the first three quarters and a portion of the fourth quarter, including the pregame show and original commercials, was discovered in 2023 and is publicly available.

-44.27 million people in the US watched the game on television, resulting in a rating of 39.4 and a market share of 69.
+44.27 million people in the U.S. watched the game on television, resulting in a rating of 39.4 and a market share of 69.